mattikl/redux-list-reducer/README.md

 #### Properties

-Properties can be used to track if `item` is e.g. selected or being edited.
+Properties can be used to track if an item is e.g. selected or being edited.
 Used properties must be passed to `listreducer` as params:

 ```javascript